selvaje/SE_docs/source/OUTDOOR/bike_accomodation.md

 <a href="http://spatial-ecology.net/docs/source/OUTDOOR/Gioia_Alberobello_gravel.gpx" download>Download Receipt</a>

+<a href="./source/OUTDOOR/Gioia_Alberobello_gravel.gpx" download="FileName">Download it!</a>

 ## What to do on the Matera-Gioa-Alberobello routes

 ### Fattoria la Florida
 [Fattoria la Florida](https://goo.gl/maps/DLtEBz9cn18zYtPL7) have very good and fresh mozzarella di Bufala.
-If you arrive late in the afternoon you may ask to pitch your tend for a night.
+Mozzarella di Bufala is quite rare so do not loose this opportunity.

 ### Masseria quercetta
 In the same area there is the [Masseria quercetta](https://maps.app.goo.gl/5YHUcAjjW3Kdr6rZ9) they have a very good cheese/mozzarella(cow) production and they have a selling point.
 So it is a must for a stop!!